 As if that not enough, the hi-hat sensors can capture your foot positioning.
 This allows you to create open and closed sound ranges between the positions.

-The kit comes with three toms, each measuring seven inches.
+The drum set comes with three toms, each measuring seven inches.
 Compared to other brands in the same range, this drum pad is quite small.
 However, it comes with a bonus of reactive rims.
 The heads are cellular silicone; hence they stimulate acoustic heads quite impressively.

 The snare is bigger compared to the toms.
 It is measure eight inches and with the same multi-zone reactivity.
 And it also has a more advanced mounting than the toms.
 They feature a flexible ball-joint, which allows for easy positioning.